srandal/asr-evaluation/README.md

 -------------------------
 This version writes the results to a file, which is named using the third positional command line argument, instead of writing to the terminal.
 This makes it more convenient to create reports for text that contains encodings that are not easily displayed in the terminal.
-The use of color coding to mark differences has been replaced by upper-case, so this version doesn't require the termcolor module.
+Differences are now marked only with upper case instead of both upper case and color, so this version doesn't require the termcolor module.

-Installing & uninstalling (srandal fork)
+Installing, uninstalling, and usage (srandal fork)
 -------------------------
 Clone this git repo and install it: